etlbox/etlbox.website/doks_v1.6/content/product/licenses/royality-free-eula.md

 This is a license agreement and not an agreement for sale.
 We reserve ownership of all intellectual property rights inherent in or relating to the Software, which include, but are not limited to, all copyright, patent rights, all rights in relation to registered and unregistered trademarks (including service marks), confidential information (including trade secrets and know-how) and all rights other than those expressly granted by this License Agreement.

 Subject to the payment of the fee required and subject to the terms and conditions of this License Agreement, We grant to You a revocable, non- transferable and non-exclusive license (i) for Designated User(s) (as defined below) within Your organization to install and use the Software on any workstations used exclusively by such Designated User and (ii) for You to install and use the Software in connection with unlimited domains and sub-domains on unlimited servers, solely in connection with distribution of the Software in accordance with sections 3 and 4 below.
 This license is not sublicensable except as explicitly set forth herein.
 “Designated User(s)” shall mean Your employee(s) acting within the scope of their employment or Your consultant(s) or contractor(s) acting within the scope of the services they provide for You or on Your behalf for whom You have purchased a license to use the Software.

+Additionally, you are permitted to use the Software as part of a customer solution, where the Software is integrated into a product or service you offer to end customers, provided that the Software is embedded within your own application and cannot be independently accessed or used by your customers.
+Your end customers are not permitted to use the Software outside the scope of the product or service you provide, nor are they allowed to redistribute it.

 2. PERMITTED USES, SOURCE CODE, MODIFICATIONS
 We provide You with source code so that You can create Modifications of the original Software, where Modification means: a) any addition to or deletion from the contents of a file included in the original Software or previous Modifications created by You, or b) any new file that contains any part of the original Software or previous Modifications.
 While You retain all rights to any original work authored by You as part of the Modifications, We continue to own all copyright and other intellectual property rights in the Software.